Naoris Protocol (NAORIS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Naoris Protocol Historical Price

-According to the latest data gathered on Naoris Protocol live price page, the current price of Naoris Protocol is 0.05038USD.
+According to the latest data gathered on Naoris Protocol live price page, the current price of Naoris Protocol is 0.04685USD.
 The circulating supply of Naoris Protocol(NAORIS) is

 In the past 24 hours, Naoris Protocol has shown a price movement of